Add-on to core solution

 GLOBALG.A.P.
 Risk Assessment on Social Practice

 The GLOBALG.A.P.
-Risk Assessment on Social Practice (GRASP) is an add-on for the evaluation of workers' well-being at farm level.
+Risk Assessment on Social Practice (GRASP) is an add-on that aims to support the evaluation of workers' health, safety, and welfare at farm level.
 It covers four major social responsibility topics: workers’ voice, human and labor rights information, human and labor rights indicators, and child and young workers’ protection.

 Mitigate social risks at farm level